Striveworks/valor/docs/metrics.md

     - Biased: Crime rates are always higher in those big cities.
     - Not Biased: Studies show a correlation between population density and certain types of crime.

-### Coherence

-Coherence is a measure, on a scale of 1 to 5, of the collective quality of all sentences for a piece of text, with 5 indicating the highest coherence.
-The coherence of a piece of text is evaluated solely based on the text, without any reference to the query or any contexts.
-Because of this, the coherence metric can be applied to any text generation task.

-Valor's implementation of the coherence metric uses an instruction that was adapted from appendix A of DeepEval's paper G-EVAL: [NLG Evaluation using GPT-4 with Better Human Alignment](https://arxiv.org/pdf/2303.16634).
-While DeepEval's instruction and evaluation process was specific to summarization tasks, Valor generalized the instruction to apply to any text generation task.
-Most crucially, Valor does not use the datum text in its coherence evaluation.

 ### Toxicity

 Toxicity is the proportion of toxic opinions in a piece of text.